DobbiKov/loggit/README.md

 Loggit is a lightweight, easy-to-use logging library for Rust.
 It provides ready-to-use logger macros that let you start logging with zero boilerplate.
 You simply import and use it; no additional setup is required for basic usage.
 However, if you need more control, you can customize the logging format, colors, and minimum logging level.

+## Documenation
+A complete user documentation can be found [here](./docs/DOC_PREVIEW.md)

 ## Features

 - **Zero Setup**: Just import the library and start logging.
 - **Customizable**: Change log formats, colors, and logging levels.
 - **Macros Provided**: Includes `trace!`, `debug!`, `info!`, `warn!`, and `error!`.
 - **Flexible Formatting**: Use custom templates with placeholders like `{level}`, `{file}`, `{line}`, and `{message}`.
+- **Saving log to files**: Save your logs to files automaticaly by specifying filename format
+- **File rotation**: Rotate your files by specifying time period or size
+- **Compress used files**: Save your space by compressing used log files

 ## Installation